 Wear an elegant opal hair comb as your "something blue."

-Monroe opal and crystal leaf halo comb, $230, David’s Bridal
+Monroe opal and crystal leaf halo comb in silver, $230, David’s Bridal

 The delicate white flowers on this hair comb are understated and sweet.